CurtisGreen/dallas-area-transit-alliance/_posts/september-2024-newsletter.md

   url: "/assets/blog/september-2024-newsletter/cover.jpg"
 ---

-August has been a busy month with budget season for all the cities, so here's a recap of everything we've done this month and what's upcoming in September!
+August has been a busy month with budget season for all the cities, so here's what's upcoming in September!

+Thanks everyone for coming out last week and speaking to the DART Board and Dallas City Council, your message was certainly heard from the media and various council members.

 ## September General Meeting